The 2025 edition! Highlights and types of decorations of the Sendai Tanabata Festival, the largest Tanabata Festival in Japan in Miyagi Prefecture.

 Explanation of the wishes expressed in the Tanabata decorations!

-Many people may imagine Tanabata decorated with tanzaku (paper strips of paper) on bamboo branches.
+Many people may think of Tanabata decorations on bamboo branches with strips of paper attached.
 In the Sendai Tanabata Matsuri, the seven decorations, which include tanzaku strips, are indispensable.
 They are decorated with wishes for prosperous business, good health, and so on.
 Each of the seven decorations has its own wish, so you will surely enjoy your visit to Sendai even more after you learn about them.

 Tanzaku (tanzaku): Improvement in studies and calligraphy